 Subcutaneous injection is a simple procedure that doesn’t require professional medical assistance.
 However, patients who self-inject any medication subcutaneously may experience minor pain, swelling, redness, or other discomforts.

 Local reactions on subcutaneous injections are temporary and don’t need any treatment.
-If you have unexpected inflammation or severe skin reaction, turn to your doctor.
+If you have unexpected inflammation or severe skin reaction, address a doctor.

 If you forgot to press out air bubbles from a syringe, it shouldn’t cause any adverse effects.
 Fat tissue can absorb the air with no consequences unless the air affects blood vessels nearby.
 If you notice a bump on your skin after the injection, it means you’ve probably injected HGH not deep enough.
 If you did so, ask your doctor to revise the way you make injections and improve your technique.